AlexMorariu86/portofolio-xp/README.md

 - **Outlook Express** - Email client
 - **Recycle Bin** - Trash management

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-**Made with ❤️ and nostalgia for the golden age of computing**

 *This project is for educational purposes.
 Windows XP is a trademark of Microsoft Corporation.*